The FLAMINGO simulations data release: Discussion

 In the group/low-mass cluster regime ($10^{13} < M_\text{500c}/\text{M}_\odot < 10^{14}$) the situation is currently unclear.
 Stacks of kinetic SZ observations combined with weak lensing mass measurements, and stacks of X-ray data from optically-selected groups are both fit much better by the low gas fraction variations of \flamingo than the fiducial model \citep[e.g.][]{McCarthy2025,Hadzhiyska2025,Popesso2025,Kovac2025,Siegel2025,Bigwood2025b}, suggesting that feedback in the regime of groups or their progenitors needs to be rather strong.
 However, studies using X-ray observations of individually detected groups, some of which account for selection effects, indicate that the fiducial \flamingo model is consistent with the data, but the strong feedback variants are not \citep{Kugel2023,Eckert2025}.
 This apparent contradiction could indicate systematic errors or selection effects in some of the data sets, but it could also indicate that the simulations are insufficiently realistic because kinetic SZ and X-ray observations probe different redshifts and radii.

 On the large-scale structure side, CMB lensing and its cross correlations with the thermal SZ effect and cosmic shear agree with the simulations \citep{McCarthy2023,Schaye2023}, while, for the fiducial cosmology, the cosmic shear and thermal SZ power spectra show well-known tensions \citep[reflecting the so-called $S_8$ tension;][]{McCarthy2023}.
 However, recent observations of cosmic shear \citep{Wright2025} and the thermal SZ power spectrum \citep{Efstathiou2025} are discrepant with earlier ones and, at least on large scales, are closer to the \flamingo predictions.
-The cross correlation between X-ray emission and cosmic shear is consistent with the data, though contamination by unresolved AGN currently limits its constraining power \citep{McDonald2026}.
+The cross correlation between X-ray emission and cosmic shear is consistent with the data \citep{McDonald2026}.
 The cosmic infrared background and its cross correlation with CMB lensing also reproduce the data \citep{Yang2025}.